 Types of Manuscripts Accepted

 Research papers must be based on current empirical research contributing to connecting theories and practices in the related fields.
-The journal publishes both qualitative and quantitative research findings.
+Both qualitative and quantitative research papers are accepted.
+Submitted papers should make an important, substantive contribution to existing or emerging bodies of knowledge.
 Suitable manuscripts should not exceed 8,500 words, including references and appendices.
-Each manuscript must include an abstract (not exceeding 250 words) and 5 keywords are also required for each manuscript.
+Each manuscript must include an abstract (not exceeding 250 words) and five keywords are also required for each manuscript.

 Academic papers present a comprehensive review of up-to-date scholarship and interest in the related area of language and communication.
 Manuscripts based on interpreted references to others’ works should offer a critical discussion of implications or applications for theory and practice.
 Suitable manuscripts with references should not exceed 4,500 words with an abstract of no longer than 250 words.